SonGorLick/hikari-x86_64/README.md

 make -j$(nproc) install
 ```
 > **Warning!**
-> If you want multitasking responsiveness, always set multiple jobs with load average ( `-l<num>` ) to prevent hangs nor system freeze.
+> If you want multitasking responsiveness, always set multiple jobs with load average to prevent hangs nor system freeze.

 > Other options is compiling with [LLVM toolchain](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO (enabled by default, but needs `LLVM_IAS=1`).